aishanibal/OutbreakVision/README.md

 Hacklytics 2025

 **To view this project, run app.py**

+To run setup.sh, enter this in the command prompt:

+chmod +x setup.sh  # Make it executable (only once) ./setup.sh

 View requirements.txt to find list of python installations necessary to run this project.